If you want to know how to edit photos in Photoshop, then you’ve come to the right place.

 And see what you can create!

 Photoshop is more difficult to learn than most photo editors.
 It is a very complex program that involves quite a few tools and options.
 However, getting started in Photoshop isn’t especially difficult, and you certainly don’t have to learn all of its ins-and-outs (after all, Photoshop caters to both photographers and graphic designers, which means that there’s a whole suite of options that you won’t need to touch).
-Photoshop is definitely worth learning if you want to do careful, local editing on your photos, or you’re just after a lot of control–so even if it seems overwhelming, I recommend you stick with it!
+Photoshop is definitely worth learning if you want to do careful, local editing on your photos, or you’re just after a lot of control – so even if it seems overwhelming, I recommend you stick with it!
 You’ll get familiar soon enough.

 To get good at Photoshop, you’re going to want to use a mix of tutorials and practice.
 The tutorials will ensure that you know which tools and techniques to use, while the practice will ensure that you use those tools and techniques smoothly.
 There are plenty of great Photoshop tutorials out there, but the workflow I give in this article will certainly set you on the right track!

-Technically, no. Photoshop cannot handle RAW files–however, when you try to open a RAW file in Photoshop, the image will instead open in Adobe Camera RAW, which is Photoshop’s companion RAW editor.
+Technically, no. Photoshop cannot handle RAW files-however, when you try to open a RAW file in Photoshop, the image will instead open in Adobe Camera RAW, which is Photoshop’s companion RAW editor.
 Adobe Camera RAW is quite powerful, and if you’re familiar with Lightroom Classic, you’ll recognize it.
 Why?
 Because Adobe Camera RAW is identical to Lightroom Classic Develop module!
-Of course, ACR doesn’t include the organizational capabilities of Adobe Lightroom Classic, but it does do a great job of editing RAW photos and preparing them for Photoshop.
+Of course, ACR doesn’t include the organizational capabilities of Adobe Lightroom Classic, but it does do an impressive job of editing RAW photos and preparing them for Photoshop.

 In general, yes.
 While you can use Photoshop as a standalone editor, and while you can also use Lightroom as a standalone editor, you can often get the best results by using the two programs together.
 I’d recommend you organize your photos in Lightroom and do basic editing there.
-Then, once you’ve hit a wall–that is, you have a photo that needs advanced adjustments–you move over to Photoshop.
+Then, once you’ve hit a wall – that is, you have a photo that needs advanced adjustments – you move over to Photoshop.
 You can always go back to Lightroom to add finishing touches!
 Note that Lightroom and Photoshop are designed to work together, so going back and forth between Lightroom and Photoshop is quite seamless.